AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

 ## Proposal

-A proposal can be as fleshed out as a proposed implementation or as vague as an idea.
+A proposal can be as fleshed out as a proposed implementation, or as vague as an idea.
 Presenting the proposal at a Technical Steering Committee for discussion is preferred so that interested parties can form a working group if necessary.
 The goal is to find view points / impacts that might not have been considered